Asok Logo Asok

 Authentication#

-Admin uses request.login() and requires the user to have is_admin = True.
+Admin uses request.login() and requires the user to have is_admin = True or at least one assigned Role.
 Add the field to your User model:

 from asok import Model, Field